-Mineralized development rock is encapsulated in the drystack at least fifty feet from the edge between layers of compacted drystack material.
-For a more detailed description of mineralized development rock processing refer to the "Drystack Tailing Facility Construction and Maintenance Manual."
+Mineralized development rock is encapsulated in the Drystack at least fifty feet from the edge between layers of compacted tailings material.
+For a more detailed description of mineralized development rock processing refer to the Drystack Tailing Facility Construction and Maintenance Manual.

-Table13.2: Development Rock Segregation Analytical Parameters and Action Limits
+Table 13.2: Development Rock Segregation Analytical Parameters and Action Limits